Skip to main content

 Suffering from Laminitis: Managing Pain and Discomfort

 Horses suffering from laminitis experience significant pain and discomfort.
-Managing this pain through appropriate veterinary care and supportive measures is crucial.
-Pain management should be a key component of any laminitis treatment plan.
+Managing this pain through appropriate veterinary care and supportive measures is crucial, and pain management should be a key component of any laminitis treatment plan.

 Treatment for Chronic Laminitis: Long-term Care